hei7boyae/ideas-hub/README.md

 # ideas-hub
-A personal portfolio of my creative projects, including an original cricket-based initiatives.
+A personal portfolio of my creative projects, including an original anime and cricket-based initiatives.